morintd/prismock/README.md

 As I love _Prisma_, I decided to create this package, in order to keep using it on real-world projects.

 I'm also a teacher and believe it's mandatory for students to learn about testing.
 I needed a similar solution for my [backend course](https://www.scalablebackend.com/), so I created my own.

+# Feature request

+I'm personally using this library in my day-to-day activities, and add features or fix bugs depending on my needs.

+If you need unsupported features or discover unwanted behaviors, feel free to open an issue, I'll take care of it.

 # Credit